solresol/python-programming-101-cwe-materials/curriculum/02-materials/lesson.md

 <a name="intro2"></a>
 ## Introduction: Python Programming Fundamentals (15 mins)

-> Intructor Note: Remind the students about the concepts learnt in the first part of the workshop.
+> Instructor Note: Remind the students about the concepts learnt in the first part of the workshop.
 Review the first Python code introduced and the types you have covered.

 > Instructor Note: Start a Jupyter notebook and remind the students how to use it.

 ### Instructions for students
 We recommend using a Jupyter notebook for this guided practice.
 This makes it easier for all as it is homogenous for various environments (mac, win, linux).

 1. Open Jupyter: in a terminal type